-- Investigating reports of damage to crops or property by wildlife
+- Investigating reports of wildlife causing damage to crops or property

 - Providing assistance to other law enforcement agencies

-- Ensuring public safety concerning wildlife concerns in populated areas (such as mountain lions, bears, coyotes, cougars and other types of wildlife)
+- Ensuring public safety from mountain lions, bears, coyotes, cougars, and other types of wildlife in populated areas

 - Compiling biological data

-- Aiding in the prosecution of court cases and testifying at trial
+- Aiding in the prosecution of court cases and testifying at trials

-The educational qualifications of fish and game wardens vary by state.
+Education, experience, and other qualifications of fish and game wardens may vary by state and include the following:

-Most states require that fish and game wardens have at least two years of college study; many states require a four-year college degree.
-In some states, a two-year degree combined with wildlife or law enforcement experience can waive the 4-year college degree requirement.
+- Education: Most states require that fish and game wardens have two years of college study, while other states require a four-year college degree.
+In some states, a two-year degree combined with wildlife or law enforcement experience can result in waiver of the four-year college degree requirement.

-Most states require applicants to be at least 21 years old although several states permit game wardens to be 18 years of age.
-Fish and game wardens must possess a valid driver's license, be in good physical condition, be a United States citizen at the time of appointment, and not have any felonies.
-Applicants may be required to pass physical fitness, vision and hearing tests.
+- Other requirements: Most states require applicants to be at least 21 years old, although several states permit game wardens to be 18 years of age.
+Fish and game wardens must possess a valid driver's license, be in good physical condition, be a U.S. citizen at the time of appointment, and have no felony convictions.
+Applicants may be required to pass a physical fitness, vision, and hearing test.
 Fish and game wardens may also be required to pass a state peace officer licensing exam.

-Many states require fish and game wardens to attend a training academy for 3 to 12 months.
+- Training academy: Many states require fish and game wardens to attend a training academy for three to 12 months.
 The training academy may include courses in: